run2fail/locker/README.rst

 string is of the format ``key=value``.
 All ``cgroup`` settings are also written to the container's ``config`` file and are hence set even when you use ``lxc-start`` to start containers later on.
 Be careful with this feature.

+Nameservers can be specified via the ``dns`` section.
+You can specify addresses as follows:

+- Specify the IP address as string
+- Use the magic work ``$bridge`` to use the project's bridge IP address (e.g. if you are running a custom dnsmasq process listening on this interface)
+- Use the magic word ``$copy`` which will copy the nameserver entries from ``/etc/resolv.conf`` into the container (excluding loopback addresses!)

+Locker will keep the order of the speficied entries.
+Hence specify your primary nameserver first.

 You can find some examples in the `docs/examples/ <./docs/examples>`_ directory.